ZEPL/zepl-documentation/docs/zeppelin_integration.md

 <span class="header-font">Integration with Apache Zeppelin</span>

-In this section, we will explain how you can create a Apache Zeppelin type of space and seamlessly connect it with your **Apache Zeppelin**.
+In this section, we will explain how you can create a Apache Zeppelin space in ZEPL and seamlessly connect it with your **Apache Zeppelin** instance.

-# Create a Space
+# Create an Zeppelin Instance Space
-To create a new Apache Zeppelin type of space, click **Space** in the dropdown menu and type a name with short description for the new space.
+To create a new Apache Zeppelin space, select **Space** in the **New** dropdown menu.
+Select **Zeppelin** in the dialog box and enter a name with a short description for your space.

 <img src="../img/select_zeppelin_space.png" class="image-box big-img"/>

-Then it will give you **a Unique Token** which will be used when you connect ZEPL with your Apache Zeppelin.
+Once created, ZEPL should provide a **Unique Token** which will can be used when you connect ZEPL with your Apache Zeppelin instance.
-You can see the other properties of the space.

 <img src="../img/zeppelin-space-empty.png" class="image-box big-img"/>

-To edit the space information such as name & description or to delete it, open a dialog using **Edit space** located in top-right corner of the page.
+To edit the space's information such as name & description or to delete the space, open a dialog using **Edit space** located in top-right corner of the page.

 <img src="../img/manage_space.png" class="image-box big-img"/>

-But be carefull.
-Deleting a space means you no longer want to syncronize that space with Apache Zeppelin.
-So it will remove all notebook information included the space from ZEPL.
+Be cautious when deleting an Apache Zeppelin space.
+Deleting the space will stop synchronization with Apache Zeppelin and will remove all notebooks, not only from ZEPL, but also from all shared spaces in ZEPL.

 <br/>